ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-assets.md

-# Dispatching A Single Asset with the Asset API
+# Optimizing an Asset with the Asset API

 The asset API allows optimizing a single asset at once.
-Below we show how to use each asset in isolation with `asset.optimize`.
+[You can find more examples for each asset here](https://github.com/ADGEfficiency/energy-py-linear/tree/main/examples).

 ## Battery